 But our ingrained two-party system has bred the belief that voting doesn’t matter.
 A vote for one party is canceled by a vote for the other.
 One side must beat the other.
 We simply see a face, a representation of a perceived broken political system or of extreme demagogue behavior.
 Rather than vote based on issues that are important to us, we are bombarded and distracted by media that the representation is more important than the issues at hand.

 I ask that you take the time to educate yourself.
 Throw the idea of belonging to a political party out the window.
 Register to vote.
 Decide what issues are important to you.
 Learn which candidate you align with based on those issues.
 An easy way to begin is by taking this quiz.
 It breaks down each major issue, you can learn more about specific issues, and you have the option to answer “yes” or “no” or to go more in-depth with more defined answers.
 There is a slide option which allows you to change the importance of each issue to you.
-This quiz can easily be completed in 10-15 minutes and will begin you on a journey of self discovery as well as allow you to show your patriotism for our Republic by using your voice this November.
+This quiz can easily be completed in 10-15 minutes and will begin you on a journey of self discovery as well as allow you to show your patriotism for our Republic by using your voice.

 “…one nation, indivisible, with liberty and justice for all.”